define42/GitOne/README.md

 <root>/<group>/<subgroup>/<repo>.lfs/objects/aa/bb/<sha256>
 ```

 Every repository belongs to at least one group.
-Every group must contain `control.git`.
-Its only permitted branch is `main`; branch creation, deletion, tags, notes, and other refs are rejected by the server. `control.json` is read from `main` and is the authorization source.
+Every group must contain `control.git` and is the authorization source for that group.

 ## Run